Dan Pallotta: Writing

-In 2012 Pallotta wrote, Charity Case: How the Nonprofit Community Can Stand Up for Itself and Really Change the World, which Robert F. Kennedy, Jr. called, “an Apollo program for American philanthropy and the nonprofit sector”.
-The book calls for the creation of a “Charity Defense Council” to act as a national leadership organization for the humanitarian sector in the United States.

 In 2008 Pallotta wrote, Uncharitable: How Restraints on Nonprofits Undermine Their Potential.
-It became the best-selling title in the history of Tufts University Press.
 The New York Times described it as seething "with indignation at public expectations that charities be prudent, nonprofit and saintly".
 The Stanford Social Innovation Review wrote that the book, "deserves to become the nonprofit sector’s new manifesto".
 Former U.S. Senator and Presidential candidate Gary Hart wrote that the book was, “nothing less than a revolutionary work".

-Pallotta has given in excess of 150 speeches in 29 countries on the book as of December, 2012.
+In 2012 Pallotta wrote, Charity Case: How the Nonprofit Community Can Stand Up for Itself and Really Change the World, which Robert F. Kennedy, Jr. called, “an Apollo program for American philanthropy and the nonprofit sector”.
+The book calls for the creation of a “Charity Defense Council” to act as a national leadership organization for the humanitarian sector in the United States.